-- the need for respect and dignity; - · the need to regain their identity as people of worth; - recognition of their capabilities and acceptance into the host community.
+- the need to regain their identity as people of worth; - · recognition of their capabilities and acceptance into the host community.

 The women noted that these needs are in addition to the essential needs of housing, income, health and education for all refugees.
 Without all of these factors the women did not think successful settlement could occur.